 What is your favorite band or musical artist?

-Dr. Black: That’s tough because I’m very eclectic.
+KB: That’s tough because I’m very eclectic.
 I could be listening to Vivaldi’s “Four Seasons” or R&B, sometimes jazz, or even rap.
 Depends on my mood.